Abdel Hakim Amer: Military career

 In March 1964, Amer was made first vice-president to Nasser and deputy supreme commander, with the power to rule for 60 days if the president was incapacitated.
 Amer's distinguished career came to a sudden end after Egypt's crushing defeat by Israel in the Six-Day War of June 1967.
-Many historians, including Hazem Kandil, have stated that much of the responsibility for the Egyptian military's failure in the 1967 war can be laid at the feet of Amer.
+Many historians, including Hazem Kandil, place much of the responsibility for the Egyptian military's failure in the 1967 war at the feet of Amer.
 This was because Amer's control of the Egyptian military establishment was in line with President Gamal Abdel-Nasser's general policy of making different government institutions fiefdoms to those most loyal to him.
 In addition, the proxy war Egypt (with Soviet backing) fought against the Saudis, Western powers and Israelis in the North Yemen Civil War (1962–1970), with Nasser supporting the Yemen Arab Republic against the Western and Saudi Arabian backed Royalists, is also viewed as being key to Egypt's defeat in the 1967 Middle East war; as nearly half of the Egypt's Western-trained officer-corps (mostly in Britain at Sandhurst) were in Yemen at the time of the initial Israeli attack on Egypt.

-When Amer heard of the fall of Abu Ageila to Israel, he was said to have panicked and ordered all units in the Sinai to retreat.
-This order effectively meant the defeat of Egypt.
+On 6 June 1967 on the second day of the Six-Day War, when Amer heard of the fall of Abu-Ageila to Israel, he was said to have panicked and ordered all units in the Sinai to retreat.
+This order effectively meant the defeat of Egypt and thus turning the Egyptian retreat into a rout.
 On 17 June 1967 shortly after the Six Day War ended, Amer was relieved of all his duties and forced into early retirement.